 It is our turn to head towards Lobuche from Dingboche which is situated at a distance of five and half hours normal walk.
 The onward trail is gentle up to Pheriche village.
-Along the trail, we would be privileged to have panoramic views of the Mt.Tawache, Ama Dablam, Pokalde (5741m), Kongma-tse (5820m) and the great wall of Nuptse.
+Along the trail, we would be privileged to have panoramic views of Mt.Tawache, Ama Dablam, Pokalde (5741m), Kongma-Tse (5820m), and the great wall of Nuptse.
 We would have lunch at Dugla (4595m) and trek to Lobuche.

 Having breakfast at Lobuche, we trek to Everest Base Camp passing Gorakshep (5,140m.) lodges.
 It is the most rewarding section of the complete trek.
 Our trail winds up through rocky path and Khumbu glacier.
 The view of Nuptse, Lho-La and Khumbutse appear at a stone throwing distance.
 Visit Everest Base Camp and come back to Gorakshep.

-Trek from Pheriche to Tengboche (3867 m.).
+Pheriche to Tengboche (3867m.) trek is fairly easy route that descend downhill walk.
 We would visit the research center and trek to Tyangboche.
-During the route, one can enjoy descending through rhododendron forest.
-Teangboche is famous for the oldest monastery.
-From the monastery, one can enjoy the splendid view of Ama Dablam, green hills and pristine river.
+During the route, one can enjoy descending through the rhododendron forest.
+Tengboche is famous for being the oldest monastery.
+From the monastery, one can enjoy the splendid view of Ama Dablam, green hills, and pristine rivers.

 We board our early flight from Lukla to Kathmandu.
 Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
-In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.
+In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip in extra cost.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Does anyone know what about base camp everest trek cost?.
-Because of one way flight, the trip cost is a little cheaper then you expect.
-But hike Phaplu to Everest base camp is available now on USD 1,525 per person is on double occupancy basis.
+Does anyone know about base camp Everest trek cost?.
+Because of the one-way flight, the trip cost is a little cheaper than you expect.
+But hike Phaplu to Everest base camp cost USD 1,525 per person is on a double occupancy basis.
 But of course, the trip price will vary according to group size.

 Phaplu to Everest base camp hiking cost includes: